Fort Toulouse and Fort Jackson: Fort Toulouse

+In 1735, the British built Fort Okfuskee further up the Tallapoosa River at Okfuskee to compete with French trade at Fort Toulouse.
+Fort Okfuskee was garrisoned by the Province of Georgia from 1735 to 1743 and by the Province of South Carolina from 1744 to 1745.
+Pierre de Rigaud, marquis de Vaudreuil-Cavagnial, the Governor of French Louisiana, demanded that the commandant of Fort Toulouse notify the Abihka and Tallapoosas that the French would withdraw trade from Fort Toulouse if they did not refuse to help build and destroy any constructed portions of South Carolina's Fort Okfuskee.

 By the early 1740s, conditions had improved at the fort.
 Many soldiers had married French women from Mobile or intermarried with the local Creek.
 They and other settlers developed numerous farms nearby, which led to improved food supplies.
 The humid climate caused deterioration of the fort by the late 1740s, and the French planned for a third fort to be built.
 Under the direction of Captain Francois Saucier, soldiers finished the reconstruction of Fort Toulouse about 1751.
 It cost nearly half of the military budget for the whole Louisiana colony.

 In 1763 the Treaty of Paris ended the French and Indian War.
 As the French had been defeated by the British and ceded their territory, the French garrison spiked their cannons and left for New Orleans and an eventual return to France for some.
 The British chose not to occupy the Fort, which eventually collapsed into decay.
 In 1776 the naturalist William Bartram noted visiting the area while studying local flora and fauna.